-However, Halal nail polish has been making headways in the beauty world.
+However, halal nail polish has been making headways in the beauty world.
 Brands have begun marketing a porous type of nail polish that practising Muslims can use.
-As part of efforts to be more inclusive of Muslim consumers, popular cosmetic brands like Orly are manufacturing such nail polishes to encourage Muslim women to express themselves with colourful nails.
+As part of efforts to be more inclusive of Muslim consumers, popular cosmetic brands like Orly are manufacturing halal nail polish to encourage Muslim women to express themselves with colourful nails.

 What is Halal nail polish?

 Halal nail polish is commonly described as breathable nail polish where water can permeate through.
 It shares similar technology with contact lenses which allow oxygen and hydration to pass through.
 While it is seen as a ‘Halal’ solution for Muslim women, breathable nail polish also ensures that the nails are kept healthy as it is enriched with essential oils.

 The porous chemical makeup allows water to penetrate the nail polish and ultimately, reach your nailbed.
 Thus, it may be used for everyday life without interfering with ablution and prayers.